The information in this article is up to date for tax year 2024 (returns filed in 2025).

 If there are funds leftover after the debt has been paid off, your remaining refund will be issued in a check or direct deposited as originally requested on the return.

 Tax credits and tax deductions can dramatically lower your taxable income and final tax bill.
 But only if you claim them.
 The IRS won’t automatically apply credits and deductions you are eligible for.
-So make sure to do your research to find what deductions you may qualify for.
+Discover the tax breaks waiting for you with ezTaxReturn!

 The articles and content published on this blog are provided for informational purposes only.
 The information presented is not intended to be, and should not be taken as, legal, financial, or professional advice.
 Readers are advised to seek appropriate professional guidance and conduct their own due diligence before making any decisions based on the information provided.